SEUNGKYUCHUNG/OfficeScripts/README.md

+## Description
+This Office Script automatically creates tables for you.

 I have created an Office Script that automatically creates a table.
 If you are like me and have to create lengthy excel reports frequently, this may be for you.